 - 1. The Senate Consolidated Hearing Committee ("SCHC") is the hearing body for grievances and complaints brought against faculty members (as defined in Policy 6-316, Section 1, Code of Faculty Rights and Responsibilities--General Provisions) at the University of Utah or by faculty members asserting rights including appeals from retention, promotion and tenure decisions.
 The SCHC may also choose not to hold hearings and to dismiss complaints brought before it under certain circumstances.
 The SCHC may also seek the expertise and assistance of other committees or individuals it deems appropriate to facilitate the hearing process.
 The SCHC functions as a panel of five faculty members constituted anew for each case.
 Each panel is drawn from a larger pool elected by the Academic Senate.
-(See Part III-H below). - In particular, the SCHC is the hearing body for the following University proceedings: - a.
+(See Part III-H below). - 2.
+In particular, the SCHC is the hearing body for the following University proceedings: - a.
 Any authorized and timely appeal for review following the cognizant senior vice president's ("Sr. VP's") recommendation to the president at the conclusion of a formal retention/promotion/tenure review.
-(Policy 6-303) - b.
-Formal hearings of complaints of discrimination against a faculty member or an academic unit based upon race, color, religion, national origin, sex

-(including claims of sexual harassment), age, sexual orientation, gender identity/expression, or protected veteran if the discrimination complaint is raised in the context of another faculty proceeding.
+(Policy 6-303) - Formal hearings of complaints of discrimination against a faculty member or an academic unit based upon race, color, religion, national origin, sex (including claims of sexual harassment), age, sexual orientation, gender identity/expression, or protected veteran if the discrimination complaint is raised in the context of another faculty proceeding.
 (Otherwise, complaints of discrimination brought against faculty, students, and staff members are heard through the OEO/AA process.
 (Policy 1-012);

 - c.
 Proceedings to sanction a faculty member for violations of the Code of Faculty Rights and Responsibilities, ("Faculty Code" Policy 6-316) or to review an imposed administrative reprimand.
 (Policy 6-316, Section 6, Administrative Reprimand); - d.
 Hearings of matters involving complaints by members of the university community (including faculty members and students) when abridgement of academic freedom is alleged; - e.
 Proceedings for terminations or reductions in status of faculty members for medical reasons; - f.
 Appeals of a faculty member's dismissal or reduction in status in the event of financial exigency or program discontinuance; - g.
 Appeals by faculty, students, or staff of any restrictions on speech under University speech policies; - h.
-Formal hearings of allegations of Research Misconduct against a faculty member pursuant to Policy 7-001 (sponsored research).
-Formal hearings of (sponsored) research misconduct against a student, staff member, or other individual not a faculty member are heard by the Research Misconduct Hearing Committee.
-(Note: allegations of misconduct in non-sponsored research shall be filed as an allegation under the Faculty Code.
+Appeals by faculty members for sanctions imposed on the faculty members for research misconduct in accordance with Policy 7-001.